-Most experts believe that flu viruses spread mainly by tiny droplets made when people with influenza cough, sneeze, or talk.
-These droplets can land in the mouths or noses of people who are nearby.
-A person might get flu by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes.
+Most experts believe that flu viruses spread mainly by tiny droplets made when people infected with the flu sneeze, cough, or talk.
+These droplets can land in the mouths or noses of people who are nearby and nearby surfaces.
+A person might get the flu by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes.

 You may be able to spread the viral infection to someone else before you know you are sick, as well as while you are sick.
 Keep in mind these periods of contagiousness:

-- People with flu are most contagious in the first 3 to 4 days after their illness begins
+- First 3 to 4 days after their illness begins

-- Healthy adults may be able to infect others beginning 1 day before symptoms develop and up to 5 to 7 days after becoming sick
+- Beginning 1 day before symptoms develop and up to 5 to 7 days after becoming sick

-- Some people, especially young children and people with weakened immune systems, might be able to infect others for an even longer time
+- Young children and people with weakened immune systems might be able to infect others for an even longer time

 People at High Risk

-The first and most important step in preventing flu is to get a influenza vaccine each year.
-The vaccine has been shown to reduce flu-related illnesses and the risk of serious complications that can result in hospitalization or even death.
-The CDC also recommends everyday preventive actions like staying away from people who are sick, covering coughs and sneezes, and frequent handwashing.
-This will help slow the spread of germs that cause respiratory (nose, throat, and lungs) illnesses, like the flu.
+The most important step in preventing flu is to get a flu vaccine each year.
+The vaccine helps reduce flu-related illnesses and the risk of serious complications that can result in hospitalization or even death.
+The CDC also recommends everyday preventive tips like staying away from people who are sick, covering coughs and sneezes, and frequent handwashing.
+This will help slow the spread of germs that cause respiratory illnesses.

 If you are feeling unwell, schedule a visit or walk-in to an Advanced Urgent Care & Occupational Medicine location near you.
-With locations across the Denver metro area, we’re open 7 days a week, 8 am to 8 pm.
+With locations across the Denver metro area, we’re open 7 days a week.